5G timeline: Here's when it could come to you

 There are so many promises about how faster 5G data will transform our lives, it sometimes feels mythical.
-Though lightning-fast download speeds are slowly coming to more carriers and phones, self-driving cars talking to each other, remote surgery and 5G replacing your home Wi-Fi feel more like advancements in some distant future.
+Though lightning-fast download speeds are slowly coming to more carriers and phones, the prospects of self-driving cars talking to each other, remote surgery and 5G replacing your home Wi-Fi feel like the stuff of a still-distant future.
 But at last, we're finally starting to see a light at the end of the tunnel.

 Here are five next-gen milestones that could actually affect you.